anurajr1/Alexa-CSD_SAP_HANA_Integration/readme.md

 ## Alexa - CSD - SAP_HANA Integration

 ## Alexa Setup

-    If the setup is already done for the particular Wi-Fi Network, The Alexa device will automatically connect by its own.
+If the setup is already done for the particular Wi-Fi Network,The Alexa device will automatically connect by its own.
 For new connection, follow the steps.

 Note: Please create a Wi-Fi hotspot and connect.
 I tried connecting the device to “SAP-Coperate” and “SAP-Internet”, but it’s not working.